Debesta/SpringBootApplication/README.md

    ```

 2. **Build the Project:**
    Open project in IntelliJ IDEA.
-Default clonning place of repository is your user folder e.g. C:/Users/Debesta/SpringBootApplication
+Default location for cloning a repository is your user folder e.g. C:/Users/Debesta/SpringBootApplication

 3. **Run the Application:**
    Start the Spring Boot application using green button, which is located on top bar or use Shift + F10: